skynetapp/AlchemyEmotionAPI/README.md

 #### Step 1:
-  Add the created Url and Alchemy Key in the config.php under bluemix2.0 folder.
+  Add the created Url and Alchemy Key in the config.php under bluemix2.0 folder. we can get the Alchemy API Key by logging into IBM Bluemix.

 **_Code:_**